Sim4n6/plasoWiki/Troubleshooting.md

 ```

 ### Analyzing crashes with gdb
-Once you havve isolated the file that causes the crash and you cannot share the file you can generate a back trace that can help us fix the error.
+Once you have isolated the file that causes the crash and you cannot share the file you can generate a back trace that can help us fix the error.

 First make sure you have the debug symbols installed.